f-forcher/blog-posts/Polynomial Chaos.md

 `TODO`

 ## Visualizing the solution
 Back to our harmonic oscillator: we can plot our solution to the equation in various ways.
-First, lets look at the components separatedly: we can observe the so-called harmonic motion in action, oscillating around the equilibrium point at the origin $x=0$.
+First, lets look at the components separately: we can observe the so-called harmonic motion in action, oscillating around the equilibrium point at the origin $x=0$.

 ![Harmonic solution position and velocity](img/H1_pos_v.svg)